 One of the ways in which the gentry set themselves apart from others was through their purchase, consumption, and display of goods.
-An increased supply of consumer goods from England that became available in the eighteenth century led to a phenomenon called the consumer revolution.
+An increased supply of consumer goods from England that became available in the 18th century led to a phenomenon called the "Consumer Revolution."

-As in New England, the majority of the elite in the middle colonies were merchants.
+As in New England, the majority of the elite in the Middle Colonies were merchants.
 Merchants dominated urban society; about 40 merchants controlled half of Philadelphia's trade.
 Wealthy merchants in Philadelphia and New York, like their counterparts in New England, built elegant Georgian-style mansions.
 Many merchants became wealthy by providing goods to the agricultural population; many of this group came to dominate the society of seaport cities.
 Unlike the life of yeoman farm households, these merchants lived lives that resembled those of the upper classes in England.
-Mimicking their English peers, they lived in elegant 2 1⁄2-story houses; unlike the multipurpose interior spaces common to yeoman houses, in which each room had to meet many different needs, each of the rooms in a wealthy town merchant's home served a separate purpose.
+Mimicking their English peers, they lived in elegant two and a half-story houses.
+Unlike the multipurpose interior spaces common to yeoman houses in which each room had to meet many different needs, each of the rooms in a wealthy town merchant's home served a separate purpose.

 Merchants often bought wool and flax from farmers and employed newly arrived immigrants who had been textile workers in Ireland and Germany, to work in their homes spinning the materials into yarn and cloth.
 Large-scale farmers and merchants became wealthy, while farmers with smaller farms and artisans only made enough for subsistence.